jackouni/RB110-119/rb119_practice_methods.md

 ```
 <details>
 <summary>Explanation:</summary>
-`map!` is invoked on the caller object `arr` and passed a block with a block parameter of `num` that'll bind to the current element being iterated over in `arr`. `map!` replaces each element in the caller with its respective block's return value.
+`map!` is invoked on the caller object `arr` and passed a block with a block parameter of `num` that'll bind to the current element being iterated over in `arr`. `map!` mutates each element in the caller to its respective block's return value.
 Each iteration of the block will return the value of `num * 2`, resulting in `arr` mutating to: `[2, 4, 6, 8]`.
 </details>

 ---